 Even if you don’t have a pond in your backyard, it’s still important to be familiar with this last group of aquatic plants.
 We bet you would definitely recognize the first – the water lily:

-- Water lilies, which are also called nymphaea odorata, are important to our waters because of the way that they provide shade and help keep things clean (and of course, they are a great place for frogs to kick back and relax).
+- Water lilies, also called nymphaea odorata, are important to our waters because of the way that they provide shade and help keep things clean (and of course, they are a great place for frogs to kick back and relax).
 Similar to phytoplankton, water lilies are best suited for shallow areas, and they’re also known for the beautiful flower that blooms aside the leaves (just like the lilies you may have in a vase at home).

-- Next up – the lotus.
+- Next up, the lotus.
 This type of aquatic flower is often mistaken for water lilies as they look pretty similar at first glance.
 Since they do prefer warm weather it can be difficult for this type of plant to thrive in cold temperatures, but when it is blooming it may be one of the most beautiful aquatic plants you see.

 - Last but not least, there is also the arrow arum.
 These plants are known for the food that they provide for ducks, and again, they primarily thrive in shallow waters.